California Innocence Project: Jason Puracal

+In addition to the above exonerations, IJC has contributed to the release of individuals such as

+Timothy Atkins, Rafael Madrigal, Uriah Courtney, and Marilyn Mulero.

 Innocence March

 On April 27, 2013, CIP staff and supporters began the Innocence March, a 712-mile, two-month-long walk from the California Western School of Law in San Diego to Sacramento, where they presented Governor of California Jerry Brown with clemency petitions for 'The California 12.'
 In each of these inmates' cases, attorneys had exhausted all legal recourse despite compelling evidence of innocence.